Things to do

 Links to all these attractions and more, as well as lots of great places to eat, can be found on our links page.

 Spend the day chilling, playing or rock pooling on Porthtowan's beautiful beach, or splashing about in the lovely little sea pool.

-Hire boards and go for a surf or body board, or simply mess about in the waves in the separately lifeguarded surfing and swimming areas.
+Hire boards and go for a surf/body board, or simply mess about in the waves in the separately lifeguarded surfing and swimming areas.
 Or take the plunge and have a surf lesson to get you started.

 Take a spectacular cliff walk to nearby Chapel Porth for a famous 'hedgehog' ice-cream at Chapel Porth beach cafe.
-Stroll back along the beach on very low tides (please check with the lifeguard), keeping an eye out for dolphins, which sometimes frolic in the waves off Porthtowan beach.
+Stroll back along the beach on very low tides (please check with the lifeguard), keeping an eye out for dolphins along the way.

-Enjoy a drink or dinner at the Blue Bar as you watch the sun go down over the sea (childen welcome until 9pm).
+Enjoy a drink or dinner at the Blue Bar as you watch the sun go down over the sea.
 Take in some live music if you are in the mood.
 Or enjoy one of Porthtowan Beach Cafe's themed evenings (eg Thai or Mexican feast night, Friday burger night).

 Walking and adventure sports...

 Enjoy a fabulous walk around the headland at Goodrevy to view the lighthouse and the beach where the seals have made their home, and enjoy a delicious lunch or snack at the little National Trust cafe there.

 Strike out on any section of Cornwall’s glorious coast path with the map provided at Seashells, using the coastal buses to get back to your car.

 Enjoy an exhilarating day of sea kayaking or coasteering from nearby Trevaunance Cove.